lelutin/scout/README.md

 line attests that you are willing to license your code under the same license as the one used by the project (e.g. BSD).
 To add such a line with git, use the "-s" argument to git-commit.

+## Development environment

+The recommended way to have a development environement is to create a python virtualenv and then install requirements with pip as shown above.

+You will also need to install the test requirements:

+    $ pip install -r test-requirements.txt

 ## Tests